Rules and Regulations

 4.9.7 The degree to which the applicant has supplied accurate and complete information pursuant to the requirements of these regulations.

-4.9.8 Whether the applicant is in compliance with the section of Title 29, ch.
-48, §4805 (a) (17) that states: “The risk manager must be a bookmaker currently licensed to operate, and operating, sports books in the United States and the sports lottery technology system provider must be licensed to operate lotteries in the United States.”
+4.9.8 Whether the applicant is in compliance with 29 Del.C. §4829(i) that states: “The risk manager of the sport lottery must be a bookmaker currently licensed to operate, and operating, sports books in the United States and the sports lottery technology system provider must be licensed to operate lotteries in the United States.”

-4.13.
-The agency, with the assistance of the DGE, may require licensed technology providers to annually update information submitted with their initial license application.
+4.13 The agency, with the assistance of DGE, may require licensed technology providers to annually update information submitted with their initial license application.

 5.2.1 The technology provider shall furnish a person to work with the agency and its consultants to provide assistance as needed in establishing, planning and executing acceptance tests on the sports lottery machines provided by such technology provider.
 Technology provider assistance shall be provided as requested by the agency in troubleshooting communication and technical problems that are discovered when sports lottery machines are initially placed at the agent's site;

-5.2.2 The technology provider shall submit sports lottery machine illustrations, schematics, block diagrams, circuit analysis, technical and operation manuals, program source code and object code and any other information requested by the Director for purposes of analyzing and testing the sports lottery machines;
+5.2.2 The technology provider shall submit sports lottery machine illustrations, schematics, block diagrams, circuit analysis, technical and operation manuals, program source code and object code, and any other information requested by the Director for the purposes of analyzing and testing the sports lottery machines;

 5.2.4 Technology providers shall submit all hardware, software, and test equipment necessary for testing of their sports lottery machines, and shall provide the Director with keys and locks subject to the Director’s specifications for each approved sports lottery machine;